MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/run-and-debug-vs.md

 ## Enable the preview feature

 Integration with azd is shipped in version 17.3.0 Preview 2 behind a feature flag.
-Make sure you enable the preview feature before you proceed further.
+Make sure you have a version later than 17.3.0 Preview 2 and enable the preview feature before you proceed further.

 1. Open Visual Studio